bbauska/W3Cx-5of5/README.md

 <h5>How do we detect collisions? {#how-do-we-detect-collisions .unnumbered}

-First, if you\'re into game programming, we have a full section about collision detection one of the W3Cx [HTML5 Apps and Games](https://www.edx.org/course/html5-apps-and-games) course modules.
+First, if you&apos;re into game programming, we have a full section about collision detection one of the W3Cx [HTML5 Apps and Games](https://www.edx.org/course/html5-apps-and-games) course modules.